 - Publish a blog.
 If you have a blog already, great!
 You’re ahead of the game.
 Perhaps you write on topics that are more relevant for your current clientele, but now you should consider reaching those who may never secure your services, yet who will benefit from your knowledge.

 - Offer free services.
 Find out where the need is in your community.
 Perhaps conduct group training for underprivileged youth.
 Not only will you be laying a foundation for the kids, but it is an opportunity to help set an example for parents.
-If that won’t fit into your schedule, consider just drafting up some flyers or brochures with relevant information and highlight physical activity guidelines.
-You might even partner with a local business to hold a short presentation for employees or even pose a workplace movement challenge based on the recommendations.
+If that won’t fit into your schedule, consider just drafting up some flyers or brochures with relevant information highlighting physical activity guidelines.
+You might even partner with a local business to hold a short presentation for employees or even propose a workplace movement challenge based on the recommendations.

 - Create new options.
-For potential clients who are considering working with a trainer, but don’t want to commit offer distance programming or accountability coaching as an affordable alternative to one on one training.
+For potential clients who are considering working with a trainer, but don’t want to commit, offer distance programming or accountability coaching as an affordable alternative to one-on-one training.

-There are plenty of options and limitless ideas trainers can help people become more active and open their hearts and minds to exercising consistently.
+There are plenty of options and limitless ideas trainers can employ to help people become more active and open their hearts and minds to exercising consistently.
 Knowledge is power, and in this case, it starts with those of us in the health and fitness industry.
 The more we can share it with the world, the more improvements in wellness our society will enjoy.